 Also, if your store has a bulk section, take advantage of that.
 This allows you to buy items like grains, flour, nuts, and seeds in the amounts that you need.
 If you only need a little for one recipe, you don’t have to waste money or food on a whole container.
 If you do need a lot, bulk options usually are cheaper than the regular choices.
 Just make sure to double-check, so you aren’t spending more than you want.

 5. Shop With The Dirty Dozen

-Yes, organic is better but unfortunately, not everyone can afford all organic all the time.
+Yes, organic is better but unfortunately, not everyone can afford organic all the time.
 If you can’t afford to buy organic apples but can afford conventional apples, that’s ok!
 A conventional apple will always be better than a package of processed food in the end.
 If you can afford some organic food, try to get the things that are on the dirty dozen list.
-Food like oranges, avocados, bananas, and other produce with a peel or thick outer layer tend to have less pesticides, and you can get the conventional versions.
+Food like oranges, avocados, bananas, and other produce with a peel or thick outer layer tend to have fewer pesticides, and you can get the conventional versions.
 Just try to focus on the fresh produce you can afford and don’t stress if it isn’t organic.
-You’re doing the best you can to feed you and your family well, and that is more important than an organic potato.
+You’re doing the best you can to feed yourself and your family well, and that is more important than an organic potato.

 So, take the time each week to do a little meal planning.
 It will help you use all of your food before it goes bad, buy only the things that you need, and keep you on track with a healthy diet.
 Just a tiny step like this can lead to big, and better, changes in your healthy lifestyle!

 - Reduce Food Waste With These 10 Multi-Functional Ingredients